 Hello Family, thank you for stopping by our profile.

-Since three years now I have come back from traveling and I have taken over the leadership of the farm from my dead parents, my two sisters are living abroad sends the support big time.
-This is a mixed Race community, we do not encourange any type of discrimination, we are all human and we rule out that we are the same and we live together as a one big family.
+Since three years now I have come back from travelling and I have taken over the leadership of the farm from my parents, my two sisters are living abroad sends the support big time.
+This is a mixed Race community, in that case we do not encourange any type of discrimination, we are all human and we rule out that we are the same and we live together as a one big family.

 I live with my wife and our four grown-up children who are working in the city.
-We have also close relatives who comes and go when ever the want.
+We have also close relatives who comes and go when ever they want.

-By the way we are very remote, we have no WIFI, you have to buy your own sim card from Safaricom or Airtail, for pay as you go.and we normaly like taking mature people, may be a pair will be helpful, .
+By the way we are very remote, we have no WIFI, you have to buy your own sim card from Safaricom or Airtail, for pay as you go, and we normaly like taking mature people, may be a pair will be helpful, but it depends with the seasons, sometimes we are not busy but still we remain open to the coming back guests or let me call them friends .

 people who likes using their body and dose not mind getting dirty .
 We would like also people we could trust who are comfortable to take care of the farm if I go away.

-We have two helpers not employee whom I have trained a year a go and they decided to stay and we have accepted them as part of the family , when there is a lot to be done then our friendly helping community takes over
+We have one helper not employee whom I have trained a year a go and t decided to stay and we have accepted him as part of the family , when there is a lot to be done then our friendly helping community takes over

 We, me and my younger three sisters have inherited this farm from our parents.